Today’s Top 5 Jobs for Introverts in Europe

 Countries with a high demand for graphic designers: the European countries that have a high demand for graphic designers are the United Kingdom, Sweden, and Germany.

-• Sweden: also in the top list of European countries with a high demand for graphic designers, it is home to multiple technological companies looking for talent, daily.
+• Sweden: also at the top list of European countries with a high demand for graphic designers, it is home to multiple technological companies looking for talent, daily.

 • Germany: its capital, Berlin, is considered a tech hub city where expats tend to relocate to work as graphic designers due to the cost of living and salary offered.
 This also means there are many candidates applying for these positions, if you are rejected after an interview, make sure to continue applying, you will find the perfect company eventually.